-G. If wetlands were delineated for this project, provide an extent of wetland acreage at the site; see Phase I report: n/a
+G. If wetlands were delineated for this project, provide an extent of wetland acreage at the site; see Phase I report:

-H. Provide a description of potentially erosive areas associated with this project: Some areas within existing ditches are erosive due to their steep 1:2 slopes.
+H. Provide a description of potentially erosive areas associated with this project: Potentally erosive areas consist of steep slopes greater than 1:2 and areas where existing slopes / ground is near the canal.